Skip navigation

 Permanent exhibition

-Items from the museum’s special collections, such as the silver and coin collections, are on permanent display in the exhibition spaces at the Ostrobothnian Museum.
-The museum’s Civil War Memorial Hall is a historical monument to the events that occurred around the time Finland gained independence.
+Items from the museum’s special collections, such as the Silver Collection and the Money and Medal Collection, are on permanent display in the exhibition spaces at the Ostrobothnian Museum.
+The museum’s Memorial Hall is a historical monument to the events that occurred around the time Finland gained independence.

 Karl Hedman’s silver collection comprises silverware originating from Vaasa and elsewhere in Finland and Europe.
 Ingvald Sourander (1874–1961), an engineer born in Vaasa, donated his silver collection to the Ostrobothnian Museum in 1929.
 It includes a selection of Finnish silver from the 18th and 19th centuries as well as pieces by Finnish masters who for periods of time worked in St Petersburg.